 Where to Stay in Croatia

-During the high season, hostels book up fast so be sure to book in advance — especially if you want to stay at one of the more popular party hostels.
+During the high season, hostels book up fast so be sure to book in advance, especially on the coast so be sure to book in advance if you’re coming during peak season.
 Here are some of my favorite places to stay in Croatia:

 How to Get Around Croatia

-Public Transportation – Public transportation is fairly inexpensive, with most tickets costing between 4-20 HRK, depending on the distance you go.
+Public transportation – Public transportation is fairly inexpensive in Croatia, with most tickets costing between 6-20 HRK, depending on the distance you go.
 Both Dubrovnik and Split have day passes that cost around 30 HRK for a 24-hour pass and 75 HRK for a 72-hour pass.
 Buses and trams are the main ways to get around Croatia’s cities.

 Bus – To get around the country, Flixbus or Arriva is the most budget-friendly option.
-Croatia has heavily invested in improving its roads over recent years and traveling by bus is fast, cheap, and comfortable.
+Croatia has invested heavily in improving its roads in recent years and traveling by bus is fast, cheap, and comfortable.
 Most buses have free Wi-Fi, reclining seats, sockets, and AC.
 You can use Get By Bus for routes and pricing information.

-The cross-country 4.5-hour trip from Dubrovnik to Split costs 125 HRK while the 2.5-hour trip from Split to Zadar costs 124 HRK.
-Split to Zagreb takes around 5 hours and costs around 160 HRK, Rovinj to Pula takes just under an hour and costs 45 HRK, and Pula to Zagreb costs around 175 HRK and takes 4.5-5 hours.
+The cross-country 4.5-hour trip from Dubrovnik to Split starts at 98 HRK on Flixbus in the low season and 165 HRK on Arriva.
+The 2.5-hour trip from Split to Zadar starts at 75 HRK in the low season.
+Split to Zagreb takes around 5 hours and costs 135-160 HRK.
+Rovinj to Pula takes just under an hour and costs 55 HRK, while Pula to Zagreb costs around 188 HRK and takes 4.5-5 hours.

 Note that buses have a 10 HRK fee for checked bags.